TridentBot/rss-feed-emitter/README.md

 # rss-feed-emitter

-# DEAD do not use
+# DEAD do not use..